metova/MetovaAnalytics/README.md

 # Credits

-MetovaAnalytics is owned and maintained by [Metova Inc.](https://metova.com)
+Metova Analytics is owned and maintained by [Metova Inc.](https://metova.com)

 [Contributors](https://github.com/Metova/MetovaAnalytics/graphs/contributors)

-If you would like to contribute to MetovaAnalytics, see our [CONTRIBUTING](CONTRIBUTING.md) guidelines.
+If you would like to contribute to Metova Analytics, see our [CONTRIBUTING](CONTRIBUTING.md) guidelines.

 This library was inspired by [Soroush Khanlou's nice article](http://khanlou.com/2017/12/misusing-subclassing/) about building an inheritance-based analytics system in Swift.
 He included many fine suggestions, and we believe he is right.